 To make sure we're being fair, we always ask for evidence of a disability/medical or mental health condition before making exam adjustments.

-If you need any adjustments for your exams and have not yet agreed these with a Disability Adviser, you should make an appointment now.
-Contact email@example.com.
+If you need any adjustments for your exams and have not yet agreed these with a Disability Adviser, you should contact email@example.com.
 We strongly suggest that you contact the Disability Service by Week 8.

 Adjustments can be made for students with a physical disability or mental health problem.
 You will need to provide evidence of your need for these arrangements, for example, a letter from your GP or a copy of your assessment report.

-Please allow plenty of time for your request to be processed before the Exams Office deadline on Friday, November 30th 2018 (Week 10).
+Please allow plenty of time for your request to be processed before the Exams Office deadline.

 Certain arrangements, for example, those which impact on timetabling, require more notice and may not be able to be arranged if the request is made after Week 3.

 Oxford Brookes encourages all students to plan their time and meet deadlines, however sometimes you may find it impossible to meet a deadline for reasons beyond your control.
 If this happens, you need to contact your Module Leader or Academic Adviser for advice.

 You are required to complete the Mitigating Circumstances Form available on your 'Record and Results' page in PIP.

 If the reason is related to your disability, the Disability Service may be able to support your case.
 Contact your disability adviser for advice.